puwei/DanielTakeshi.github.io/_posts/2015-05-14-moved-to-jekyll.md

 <img src="{{site.url}}/assets/permalinks.png" alt="permalinks">

 Now let's discuss that Wordpress-to-Jekyll exporter I recently mentioned.
-This plugin, founded by GitHub staff member Ben Balter, can be found (you guessed it) [on GitHub](https://github.com/benbalter/wordpress-to-jekyll-exporter).
-What you need to do is go to the "Releases" tab to download a .zip file of the code.
-Then unzip it, and follow the instructions that I've taken from the current README file:
+This plugin, created by GitHub staff member Ben Balter, can be found (you guessed it) [on GitHub](https://github.com/benbalter/wordpress-to-jekyll-exporter).
+What you need to do is go to the "Releases" tab and download a .zip file of the code; I downloaded version 2.0.1.
+Then unzip it and follow the instructions that I've taken from the current README file:

 1. Place plugin in `/wp-content/plugins/` folder
 2. Activate plugin in WordPress dashboard
 3. Select Export to Jekyll from the Tools menu

 Steps (2) and (3) shouldn't need much explanation, but step (1) is the trickiest.
-The easiest way to do this is to establish what's known as an FTP connection to the Wordpress.org server.
+The easiest way to do this is to establish what's known as an FTP connection to the Wordpress.org server, with the "host name" field specified by the URL of the old site (in my case, `seitad.com`).
 What I did was download [FileZilla](https://filezilla-project.org/), a free FTP provider, and used its graphical user interface to connect to my Wordpress.org site.

 <img src="{{site.url}}/assets/filezilla.png" alt="filezilla">

 Note that to connect to the site, one does *not* generally use his or her Wordpress.org's login, but instead, one needs to use the login information from Bluehost[^bluehost]!
-Once I got over that confusion, I was able to "drag and drop" the wordpress-to-jekyll exporter plugin to the Wordpress site.
-Then executing steps (2) and (3) should result in a `jekyll-export.zip` file that contains the converted HTML-to-Markdown information about blog entries, as well as other metadata such as the categories, tags, etc.
+Once I got over my initial confusion, I was able to "drag and drop" the wordpress-to-jekyll exporter plugin to the Wordpress site.
+You can see in the above image (of Filezilla) that I have the plugin in the correct directory on the remote site.
+Executing steps (2) and (3) should then result in a `jekyll-export.zip` file that contains the converted HTML-to-Markdown information about blog entries, as well as other metadata such as the categories, tags, etc.

 All right, now that we have our zip file, it's time to create a Jekyll directory with the `jekyll new danieltakeshi.github.io` command, where `danieltakeshi` should be replaced with whatever GitHub username you have.
 Then take that `jekyll-export.zip` file and unzip it in this directory.
 This should mean that all your old Wordpress posts are now in the `_posts` directory, *and* that they are converted to Markdown, *and* that they contain some metadata.
+The importer will ask if you want to override the default `_config.yml` file; I chose to decline that option, so `_config.yml` was still set to be what `jekyll new ...` created for me.

 The official Jekyll documentation [contains a tool](http://import.jekyllrb.com/docs/wordpressdotcom/) that you can use to convert from Wordpress